wp-plugins/dashbar/readme.txt

 == Screenshots ==

 1. Standard DashBar view from the frontend
-2. Expanded view when the mouse is over a menu item with detailled links
-3. Custom DashBar look and feel editor
+2. Custom DashBar look and feel editor

 == Frequently Asked Questions ==

-= The "Write post" linl doesn't work in WordPress 2.5 =

-The link to post has changed with the new version of WordPress, a new release will fix this soon.

 = How can I share my localization ? =

 Don't hesitate to let me know that you have localized the plugin in an other language.
 [Drop me a mail](http://z720.net/about/contact "Contact me")

+= What the hell, it doesn't work.
+What can I do ? =

+[Drop me a mail](http://z720.net/about/contact "Contact me") with any relevant data: WordPress version, theme, active plugins...
+I'll do my best to fix the issue.

+= My plugin is a really cool feature and I want to add a link in the DashBar =

+DashBar declares a DashBarLink object you can use in combination with the DashBar hook.
+ 1. Create e new DashBarLink instance: $mylink = new DashBarLink($label, $url, $credential (optional))
+ 2. Add it to the List : add_filter('DashBar_pre_link', function($list) { $list[] = $mylink; return $list; });

+This example might not work.
+But if you made a plugin.
+You got it...